netsec-ethz/rains/DDoS-attacks.md

 Once the input queue is full, new arriving valid and invalid assertions are getting dropped.

+Defense: The infrastructure should have enough capacity to not run into this problem.
+There could be a rate limiting service in front of the servers which divides traffic into buckets through a randomized hash function (the seed is frequently changed) and starts dropping queries once a bucket used up its fair share.
+This approach results in a reduced service but prevents a total outage.
+An adversary which is capable of persistently filling up all the buckets is not part of the attacker model (violates nr.
+5).

-Defense: A server could have a policy that it never accepts assertions which are not a response to a query issued by it.
-In case the server has authority over a zone it only accepts assertions pushed from the local rainspub.
-This policy is quite conservative and restricts the rains protocol substantially.
+A caching resolver could have a policy that it never accepts assertions which are not a response to a query issued by it.
+This approach does not add additional state as the server has to keep the token anyway and looking up a token is a fast operation.

-Another approach would be to have a monitoring service working on the server's log files.
+An additional measure would be to have a monitoring service working on the server's log files.
 As soon as the server has received more assertions with invalid signatures from a single connection than a pre-configured threshold, the monitoring service will blacklist the IP address of the malicious connection.

-Attack 5: An attacker with many devices (e.g. IoT devices which are able to create a TCP connection) can start from each of these devices simultaneously one or multiple TCP connections to one RAINS server.
+Attack 2: An attacker with many devices (e.g. IoT devices which are able to create a TCP connection) can start from each of these devices simultaneously one or multiple TCP connections to one RAINS server.
 Firstly, it takes more time for connecting devices to establish a TCP connection and secondly, it fills up the